MMostella/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map - Returns a new array and is used for converting data .reduce - is used for adding and keeping track of number values.
+.filter - Is used to filter through an array of information for whatever you specifically are looking for.

 2. Explain the difference between a callback and a higher order function.
+A higher order function is the parent functions that recieve callback functions as arguments.
+A callback functions are the functions being passed back through other functions as arguments

 3. Explain what a closure is.
+closure is what gives you access to an outer scope function from inside a inner scope.

 4. Describe the four principles of the 'this' keyword.
+1. New - This points to the newly created binding.
+2. Implicit - Applied to objects with methods.
+3. Explicit - explicitly passes an argument.
+4. Window - If no other rules apply.
+This return error.

 5. Why do we need super() in an extended class?
+Super is the way classes tell the code where its pulling from.
+It abstracts the Object.create and .call parts.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.